jhoffman5/student_accessible_files/csc1120/join/README.md

 Notice in the above description both tables store a customer id.
 We can think of the id as a ```key``` that relates each customer to their purchases.
 Given a name, you can look up an id.
 Given the id you can look up all their purchases.
 Etc.

+# Partnership Rules

+We are using the following work rules:
+- You may partner with whomever you choose.
+- You may choose not to partner.
+- You may work (share code) with one and only one person (your partner).
+- You may organize help groups in any fashion you wish to discuss, draw pictures, research, etc.
+- You may not use a projector to project code or otherwise share code outside of your partnership.
+- Partners receive the same grade as each other.
+- Only one person in a partnership will submit code.
+- Your code *must* indicate who your partner is at the top of your main source file.

 # This project

 In this project you will create a database (in memory using associative container data structures).
 You'll need your csv file reading code from the ```maps``` project and your safe float processing code from the ```stack``` project.